GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% Aside 'warning' %}

-Not all features described in this post have been implemented (or fully implemented) in the version of the FLEDGE API currently being tested in Chrome.
+Not all features described here have been implemented (in part or in full) in the version of the FLEDGE API currently being tested in Chrome.
 The [FLEDGE API developer guide](/blog/fledge-api#try-fledge) explains what FLEDGE features are currently available for testing in Chrome run from the command line using [feature flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).

-We expect the features of FLEDGE will be added over time as work on implementation continues.
-During the origin trial stage, we'll regularly update a list of which features are already implemented and what's still in progress.
+Features of FLEDGE will be added over time.
+While the [origin trial](/docs/privacy-sandbox/unified-origin-trial/) is active, we'll regularly update a list of which features are already implemented and what's still in progress.

 {% endAside %}